Maude (TV series): Home media

-Sony Pictures Home Entertainment released the first season of Maude on DVD in Region 1 on March 20, 2007.
+Sony Pictures Home Entertainment released the first season of Maude on DVD in Region 1 in March 2007.

-On August 27, 2013, Mill Creek Entertainment announced it had acquired the rights to various television series from the Sony Pictures library including Maude.
-Mill Creek subsequently re-released the first season on DVD on February 3, 2015.
+In August 2013, Mill Creek Entertainment announced it had acquired the rights to various television series from the Sony Pictures library including Maude.
+Mill Creek re-released the first season on DVD in February 2015.

-On December 2, 2014, Shout!
-Factory announced it had acquired the rights to the series; it subsequently released the complete series on DVD on March 17, 2015.
+In December 2014, Shout!
+Factory announced it had acquired the rights to the series.
+It released the complete series on DVD in March 2015.
 Among the bonus features, the set includes the two Second season episodes of All in the Family, which introduced Maude ("Cousin Maude's Visit" and "Maude"); two previously unaired episodes of Maude ("The Double Standard" and "Maude's New Friends"); the Syndicated Sales Presentation, hosted by Norman Lear; as well as three featurettes called "And Then There's Maude: Television's First Feminist"; "Everything but Hemorrhoids: Maude Speaks to America"; and "Memories of Maude" with interviews by Adrienne Barbeau and Bill Macy, along with newly discovered interviews with Bea Arthur, Rue McClanahan and Maude director, Hal Cooper.

-In 2015, Shout! began releasing individual season sets; the second season was released on August 11, 2015, followed by the third season on November 10, 2015, the fourth season on March 22, 2016, the fifth season on June 14, 2016, and the sixth and final season on August 9, 2016.
+In 2015, Shout! began releasing individual season sets.
+The second season was released in August 2015, the third season in November 2015, the fourth season in March 2016, the fifth season in June 2016, and the sixth and final season in August 2016.